Chew/TARDIS-Docs/docs/resource-packs.md

 ## Keeping the resource packs up-to-date

-Resource packs are automatically built on the TARDIS Jenkins server when changes are pushed to GitHub.
+Resource packs are automatically built for the [releases](https://github.com/eccentricdevotion/TARDIS-Resource-Pack/releases) page on GitHub.
-Download and replace the pack Zip files when a new file is created.
+Download and replace the pack Zip files when a new file is published.

 ### Alternatively